ClearC2/c2-error/README.md

 - setting the debug mode
 - returning any app related information at the time of error
 - supplying how errors should be reported(if at all)
-- add the ajax error interceptor as well.
+- add the ajax error interceptor

 ```js
 // src/c2-error-config.js